markel1974/Symphony/src/hardware/mos6569_vic_rev1/README.md

 * **`Memory`**: The **memory bus interface**, handling VIC's access to RAM and ROM.
 * **`Graphics`**, **`SpriteHandler`**, **`Borders`**: The discrete logic blocks for graphics, sprites, and borders, each with its own precise structural responsibility.

+**Perfect Architectural Isolation**: Each component maintains complete encapsulation with no direct access to internal fields of other components.
+Communication occurs exclusively through well-defined public methods, function pointers, and dependency injection, mirroring the physical pin-based connections of the original hardware blocks.

 ### 2. Function as an Emergent Behavior

 Only after defining this rigid architecture is the function implemented: